Hypromellose: Degree of substitution

 Degree of substitution is the average level of methoxy substitution on the cellulose chain.
 Since there are maximum three possible sites of substitution with each cellulose molecule, this average value is a real number between 0 and 3.
 However, degree of substitution is often expressed in percentages.

 Molar substitution

 Molar substitution is the average level of hydroxypropoxy substitution on the cellulose chain.
 Since hydroxypropoxy base can be attached to each other on side chains and does not each require a base substitution site on the cellulose molecule, this number can be higher than 3.
 However, molar substitution is also often expressed in percentages.

 Moisture

 Since all cellulose ethers are hygroscopic, they will absorb moisture from surroundings if left exposed from original packaging.
 Thus, moisture must be tested and weight corrected to ensure adequate amount of dry active material are apportioned for usage.
 Moisture is tested by weighing a sample of X grams on an analytic scale, and drying the sample in an oven at 105 °C for 2 hours, then weighing the sample again on the same scale.

+Ash Content

+The content of active ingredients in HPMC is directly proportional to its cost-effectiveness, which means better performance at the same dosage.
+The active ingredient in HPMC is etherified cellulose, an organic substance.
+Its content can be measured by the ash content from calcined HPMC.
+Generally, a higher ash value indicates a lower content of active ingredients.
+Place the crucible with the dried HPMC sample into a furnace set to 550 °C. During this process, the organic components of HPMC burn away, leaving behind only inorganic ash.
+Then you can calculate the ash content using the following formula: